kbroman/dataorg/pages/consistency.md

     [here](no_empty_cells.html)), so that one can distinguish between truly missing values and unintentionally missing
     values.
 [R](http://www.r-project.org) users prefer "`NA`".
 You
-    could also use a hyphen `-`.
+    could also use a hyphen.
 But stick with a single value throughout your data.
 Definitely don't use a numeric value like `-999` or `999`; it's easy to miss that it's intended to be missing.
 Also, don't insert a note in place of the data,